 Figure 4 Bitterness Results

-Final Results
+GPCR

-Table 1 Result represents the results obtained of the t-SNE optimization algorithm for the five GPCR families.
+The GPCR data base contained XXX compounds of five GPCR families.
+Table 1 represents the results obtained of the t-SNE optimization algorithm for the five GPCR families.
+For each family a model was preformed, to locate the feature space that provide the best separation between the family and the rest.
 Overall, the t-SNE algorithm led to models with good statistical parameters.
 For each family between 93.8% and 99.3% of the total samples had a nearest neighbor in the 2D representation from their family.
 In addition, between 93.4% and 99.3% of the total samples had two nearest neighbors out of three in the 2D representation from their family, and finally at each family between 92.1% and 99.3% of the total samples had three nearest neighbors out of five in the 2D representation from their family.

 Result Summary Table